 David Wells is Liverpool born and bred.
 He trained at the Liverpool branch of Henry Willis & Sons Ltd under Henry Willis 4 and specialised as a pipe-maker and voicer.

 In 1981, after twenty-two years wide experience in Organ Building he set up on his own.
 He soon found that his workload required larger workshop premises and a skilled staff to match and before long he was able to attract some of the best craftsmen in the area to join him.

-The business is a family firm with daughter, Gill Cole, as Company Secretary and Office Administrator and grandson, Robbie Cole, on the shop floor having now completed his apprenticeship – which included time spent with Harrison & Harrison Ltd.
+The business is a family firm with grandson’s Robbie and Mary Cole, the former having now completed his apprenticeship – which included time spent with Harrison & Harrison Ltd.

 We have a fine team of 11 organ builders ranging from the long serving experienced to the young and enthusiastic with some 300 years between them.

 This team has built its fine reputation on a commitment to the highest standards of craftsmanship and a painstaking attention to detail.
 A similarly high standard for the regular care of organs has resulted in number of distinguished clients entrusting their instruments to the company.